Five cleantech companies making New Zealand more green

 Headquarters: Auckland

 Biotelliga is an agri-biotech focused on developing natural crop protection solutions to minimize the environmental and toxicological impacts of synthetic pesticides and maximize crop performance and yield.
 The products are rooted in fungal biology, and involve the application of fungi-derived biomolecules to the soil or plant foliage for pest and disease control.
-They also offer seed integrated solutions where seeds are either coated with active biomolecules or inoculated with bioprotective organisms to protect crops from environmental stress.
+This cleantech company also offers seed integrated solutions where seeds are either coated with active biomolecules or inoculated with bioprotective organisms to protect crops from environmental stress.